 A while back on Facebook, I shared a poem I had written after having a heavy burden on my heart for quite some time.
 A few of my friends and acquaintances were falling into eating disorders that they called “healthy diets”.

 Now I’m not talking just about eating well, exercising or taking care of their bodies.
-I’m really encouraged when I see people making healthy lifestyle choices.
-It encourages me to do the same!
-But these women were starving themselves.
-And trend diets and fitnesses began to really bother me.
+I’m really encouraged when I see people making healthy lifestyle choices…these dear women were starving themselves.
+And trend diets began to really bother me.
 I mean, they’re ALL over the media, speaking to women as if a fine figure is the best thing that they have to offer the world, the best thing they can offer to their families.
 And so, I began to wonder why this bothered me so much…was it jealousy?
 Was it guilt?
 Or was it because there is something very, very wrong with being consumed by fitness?
 And as I pondered these questions, the words to this poem came pouring out onto the page.

 There is SO MUCH talk about healthy attitudes towards food these days.
 And most of it is geared towards women (although it is increasingly becoming geared towards men as well).
 The truth is, letting thoughts of food consume your life isn’t having a healthy attitude.
 Unless you have an allergy, questioning everyone about every single ingredient in the food they make for you is a REALLY unhealthy attitude to have.
 If you think about food all the time, you’re either eating to much of it or not enough.
 Both are equally damaging.
 And so…if you read this poem and see pieces of yourself, I challenge you to ask yourself what is most important to you and what do you want to be known for, your body, or your heart?